frostbrosracing/kickstarter-analysis/README.md

 ## Overview of Project
 #### By studying a large amount of compiled data, we've been able to analyze trends and compare the outcomes of many Kickstarter fundraising campaigns.
 The focus of this analysis is on the subcategory of ***Plays***, and the gathered data has been filtered to provide insights according to both *campaign launch date* and *fundraising goals*.

-#### This valuable information helps organizers understand how they might better organize their fundraising campaign.
+#### This valuable information helps organizers understand how they might better plan their fundraising campaign.

 ## Analysis and Challenges